-Your liver releases glucose into the blood stream as needed to help keep blood sugar at normal levels.
+Your liver releases glucose into your blood stream as needed to help keep your blood sugar at normal levels.
 When you drink alcohol, your liver needs to break down the alcohol.
 While your liver is processing alcohol, it stops releasing glucose.
 As a result, your blood sugar level can drop quickly, putting you at risk for low blood sugar (hypoglycemia).
 If you take insulin or certain types of diabetes medicine, it can cause seriously low blood sugar.
 Drinking without eating food at the same time also greatly increases this risk.

 The risk for low blood sugar remains for hours after you take your last drink.
 The more drinks you have at one time, the higher your risk.
 This is why you should only drink alcohol with food and drink only in moderation.

 Some people who take oral diabetes medicines should talk with their provider to see if it is safe to drink alcohol.
 Alcohol can interfere with the effects of some diabetes medicines, putting you at risk for low blood sugar or high blood sugar (hyperglycemia), depending on how much you drink and what medicine you take.

 Drinking alcohol carries the same health risks for people with diabetes as it does in otherwise healthy people.
 But there are certain risks related to having diabetes that are important to know.

 - Alcoholic drinks such as beer and sweetened mixed drinks are high in carbohydrates, which can raise blood sugar levels.

 - Alcohol has a lot of calories, which can lead to weight gain.
 This makes it harder to manage diabetes.

 - Calories from alcohol are stored in the liver as fat.
 Liver fat makes liver cells more insulin resistant and can make your blood sugars higher over time.